nathankoerschner/tibetan-spirit-workflows/announcement-bar.md

-# TS Site announcement bar
+# TS Site Announcement Bar
 Created and edited via the app "Hextom Announce Bar" To adjust, find and open that app.